-The following program of study, which begins each May, reflects a three-semester curriculum plan that students enrolled in the Nursing program are required to complete for graduation.
-Eleven credits are awarded from the NLN Nursing Acceleration Challenge Exam I: Foundations of Nursing score.
-Transfer credit for the five prerequisite college courses will be evaluated on an individual basis and may result in an additional 18 credits awarded.
-Non-nursing courses must be taken in the semester indicated in the plan of study below or may be taken earlier.
-Nursing courses must be taken in the sequence listed below.
-Nursing theory classroom, simulation lab and clinical instruction must be completed concurrently.
+The following program reflects a full-time, four-semester curriculum that students enrolled in the Nursing program are required to complete for graduation.
+Many students decide to enroll at NHTI as a General Studies student and complete the corequisite general education courses prior to applying to the Nursing Program.
+Non-nursing courses must be taken in the semester indicated or may be taken earlier.
+Nursing courses must be taken in the sequence below.
+Nursing theory classroom, simulation lab, and clinical instruction must be completed concurrently.